 Social media followers, likes, and Twitter activity, is an increasingly important component of SEO performance.
 Google sees these “social signals” as a sign of life, activity, and quality.
 Given two agent sites in any given town, with otherwise equal content, and domain authority, Google will use the social strength of your domain to chose which one to rank on top of the other.
 So you need to be social – that’s a given.

 But nearly 70% of agent sites these days have a basic set of badges for their Facebook or Twitter, maybe even their Linkedin and Google+ pages.
 Great.
 With a Homeflow site you can go much further.
-We give you options to actually weave your social media activity right deep within the fabric of your site, and local Twitter handles pull the content onto the branch pages, integrated via API, not iframed onto the site (which won’t give any real benefit).
-We even integrate the staff’s individual social media profiles (more likely Twitter or Linkedin than Facebook!) right into those vital staff pages (social media is about people after all).
+We give you options to actually weave your social media activity right deep within the fabric of your site.
+We even integrate your staff’s individual social media profiles (more likely Twitter or Linkedin than Facebook!) right into those vital staff pages (social media is about people after all).
 The list goes on.
 Suffice to say, doing social media integration in a meaningful, and hence useful, and SEO boosting fashion, is much more than simply sticking a badge on your homepage with a link out and away from your site.

 Would you like to explore these points further, and more?